Liu et al.’s paper trying to connect market concentration to low interest rates reflects everything that’s good and bad about economics.

 But general equilibrium’s intellectual bankruptcy is not economics’ intellectual bankruptcy, and does not even mean that Liu et al.’s paper is without value.

-For economic thinking can be an aid to thought, when used properly.
+For economic thinking can be an aid to thought when used properly.
 That value appears clearly in Liu et al.’s basic and plausible argument that low interest rates can lead to higher concentration and lower productivity growth.
-Few antitrust scholars have considered the connection between interest rates and market concentration, and the basic story Liu et al. tell give them something to think about.
+Few antitrust scholars have considered the connection between interest rates and market concentration, and the basic story Liu et al. tell give antitrusters something to think about.

-What makes Liu et al.’s story helpful is that it is about tendencies, rather than an attempt to reconcile all possible tendencies and fully characterize the net outcome of a particular action, as general equilibrium tries to do.
+What makes Liu et al.’s story helpful, in contrast to the general equilibrium model they pursue later in the paper, is that it is about tendencies alone, rather than about attempting to reconcile all possible tendencies and fully characterize their net product, as general equilibrium tries to do.

 When a medical doctor advises you to reduce the amount of trace arsenic in your diet, he makes a claim about tendencies, all else held equal.
 He does not claim to account for the possibility that reducing your arsenic intake will reduce your tolerance for arsenic and therefore leave you unprotected against an intentional poisoning attempt by a colleague.

-When Liu et al. move from this to their general equilibrium model, they try to pin down the overall effect of interest rates on the economy, accounting for how every resulting price change in one market influences prices in all other markets.
+When Liu et al. move from the story they tell in their introduction to their general equilibrium model, they try to pin down the overall effect of interest rates on the economy, accounting for how every resulting price change in one market influences prices in all other markets.
 That is, they try in a sense to simulate an economy in a highly stylized way, like a doctor trying to balance the probability that trace arsenic intake will give you cancer against the probability that it will save you from a poisoning attempt.
 Of course they must fail.

 What will a monopolist’s increase in price do to output?
 If demand is falling in price–people buy less as price rises–then obviously output will go down.
 And what will that mean for the value that consumers get from the product?
 It must fall, because they are paying more, so we can say that consumer welfare falls.